codeque-co/codeque/packages/vscode/README.md

 ## CodeQue - multiline and structural code search for Visual Studio Code
 VSCode extension aims to improve code search and navigation experience.

-Advanced search options and todo-like list of accurate search results makes it your new super power.
+Advanced code search options and todo-like list of accurate search results makes it your new super power.

 CodeQue supports multiline code search for every programming language and structural code search for JavaScript and TypeScript.

-Structural search support for other programming languages will be added soon.
+Structural code search support for other programming languages will be added soon.

 </br>